A label-free electrochemical aptasensor for sensitive edifenphos detection in rice†

-Herein, for the first time, we developed a facile and sensitive method for determination of edifenphos (EDI).
-The aptamer (APT) covalently attached on the surface of a glassy carbon electrode (GCE) was covered with a nanocomposite composed of reduced graphene oxide (rGO) and functionalized multi-walled carbon nanotubes (f-MWCNTs).
-To promote electron transfer, amplify the signal and increase stability of the electrode, this nanocomposite was deposited on the GCE following two steps.
-At the first step, graphene oxide (GO) and f-MWCNTs were deposited on the GCE (f-MWCNTs−GO/GCE).
-In the next step, electrochemical reduction led to rGO and f-MWCNTs nanocomposite (f-MWCNTs−rGO).
-Following that, aminated APT was immobilized on the f-MWCNTs−rGO/GCE through covalent coupling of APT and the carboxylate groups of f-MWCNTs−rGO (APT/f-MWCNTs−rGO/GCE).
-This modified electrode was evaluated by electrochemical methods including cyclic voltammetry (CV), electrochemical impedance spectroscopy (EIS) and differential pulse voltammetry (DPV).
-The obtained data from DPV, under optimized conditions, showed a wide linear range from 0.001 to 1300 nmol L–1 and the detection limit (LOD) was 0.1 pmol L–1.
+Herein, for the first time, we developed a facile and sensitive method for the determination of edifenphos (EDI).
+An aptamer (APT) covalently attached on the surface of a glassy carbon electrode (GCE) was covered with a nanocomposite composed of reduced graphene oxide (rGO) and functionalized multi-walled carbon nanotubes (f-MWCNTs).
+To promote electron transfer, amplify the signal and increase the stability of the electrode, this nanocomposite was deposited on the GCE in two steps.
+In the first step, graphene oxide (GO) and f-MWCNTs were deposited on the GCE (f-MWCNT–GO/GCE).
+In the next step, electrochemical reduction afforded the rGO and f-MWCNT nanocomposite (f-MWCNT–rGO).
+Following that, aminated APT was immobilized on the f-MWCNT–rGO/GCE through the covalent coupling of APT and the carboxylate groups of f-MWCNT–rGO (APT/f-MWCNT–rGO/GCE).
+This modified electrode was evaluated by electrochemical methods, including cyclic voltammetry (CV), electrochemical impedance spectroscopy (EIS) and differential pulse voltammetry (DPV).
+The obtained data from DPV, under optimized conditions, showed a wide linear range from 0.001 to 1300 nmol L−1, and the detection limit (LOD) was 0.1 pmol L−1.
 Moreover, the fabricated aptasensor exhibited good stability, reproducibility, and rapid response for EDI in real samples.